danny's garden

 No one touched you that night — you were still Arthur’s girl.
 The next morning, you said you didn’t remember anything.

-But the damage was done: Arthur heard what happened, and he was done with you.
+But the damage was done: Arthur heard what happened, and he was through with you.
 When we went out drinking the next night, he made that clear by chatting up every pretty Latina in the club.

 I’d gotten sick of watching you watch him all night, so I left early and went back to Jayce’s.
 I lay alone in bed, scrolling my phone in the dark.
 An hour later, you came back and slipped under the sheets with me.